ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 5. How do you program a PIO state machine?<br>
 First, choose a PIO instance to use.
 Second, use pio_add_program() loading program into the PIO's instruction memory.
 Third, use pio_claim_unused_sm() finding a free state machine.
 Last, configure out state machine by using helper function we included in our .pio file to start and run our program.

-7. In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
-How is this function accessed from the main “application” code?
+6. In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
+How is this function accessed from the main “application” code?<br>

+7.What role does the pioasm “assembler” play in the example, and how does this interact with CMake?<br>